North Korea fires suspected ballistic missile

-North Korea has launched what could be a ballistic missile, Japan’s Coast Guard said early on Tuesday (local time), according to The Guardian.
+South Korea's Joint Chiefs of Staff didn't immediately say whether the projectile was ballistic or how far it flew.

-South Korea’s military also reported that North Korea had fired an unidentified projectile off its east coast.
+Japan's Prime Minister's Office said it detected a possible ballistic missile launch from North Korea, but didn't immediately provide more details.

-The incident marks the second time in recent days that North Korea has fired a missile.
-Last week, Pyongyang said it had test fired a "hypersonic missile" that successfully hit a target.
+The launch is North Korea’s fourth missile test in recent weeks.
+On January 5, Pyongyang said it had test fired a "hypersonic missile" that successfully hit a target.

-Last Wednesday’s launch was the first by North Korea since October and was detected by several militaries in the region, drawing criticism from governments in the United States, South Korea, and Japan.
+Last week, North Korea said it conducted a test-firing of a hypersonic missile.

-The US State Department said the test violated multiple UN Security Council Resolutions and poses a threat to North Korea's neighbors and the international community.
+The North said the projectile hit the "set target in waters 1,000 km off" and added that leader Kim Jong Un attended the firing.

 North Korea regularly launches ballistic missiles and had a series of such tests in late 2021, the most recent of which was in October when it test-fired a new ballistic missile from a submarine.